FrancescoAmbrogi/my-academic-site/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-My name is Francesco Ambrogi.
-I recently defended my PhD thesis at Queen's University, Kingston Ontario.
-During my PhD I worked in the [Turbulence Simulation and Modeling (TSM) laboratory](https://smithengineering.queensu.ca/mme/faculty/piomelli/tsm-lab) under the supervision of [Prof. Ugo Piomelli](https://smithengineering.queensu.ca/directory/faculty/ugo-piomelli).
-My research focuses on computational and theoretical studies of turbulent boundary layers (TBLs) with pressure gradients.
-Specifically, I am interested in simulating the effect of strong unsteady adverse and favorable pressure gradients on the physics of wall bounded flows.
-As of today, I am an adjunct professor at [Queen's](https://www.queensu.ca/) and [RMC](https://www.rmc-cmr.ca/en/registrars-office/mechanical-aeronautical-engineering-undergraduate-programmes) where I teach Fluid Mechanics and Advanced Fluid Mechanics to engineering students.
+Dr. Francesco Ambrogi obtained his PhD from Queen’s University in December 2023 under the supervision of Prof. Ugo Piomelli.
+During his PhD, he worked as a graduate research assistant in the [Turbulence Simulation and Modelling (TSM) laboratory](https://smithengineering.queensu.ca/mme/faculty/piomelli/tsm-lab), and as a teaching fellow in the Mechanical and Materials Engineering department where he taught Fluid Mechanics to second year engineering students.
+During his PhD his research focused on computational and theoretical studies of turbulent boundary layers (TBLs) with pressure gradients.
+Specifically, he was interested in simulating the effect of strong unsteady adverse and favorable pressure gradients on the physics of wall bounded flows.
+As of June 2024, Dr. Ambrogi is a postdoctoral research fellow at University of Waterloo where he works in the [Multi-Physics Interaction (MPI) Lab](https://www.mpilab.ca/home) led by Dr. Hickey, and his research focuses on invesitgating surface clustering in non-isothermal particle-laden turbulent flows.

-On a more personal note, I am fascinated by astronomy and I love reading.
-Since April 2021 I am a member of the [Kingston Rotaract Club](https://www.rotaractclubofkingston.com/meet-the-team).
-Since then, I have served as club president and treasurer.
-I enjoy outdoor activities and one of my strongest passions is teaching.
+On a more personal note, Francesco is fascinated by astronomy and loves reading.
+Since April 2021 Francesco is a member of the [Kingston Rotaract Club](https://www.rotaractclubofkingston.com/meet-the-team).
+Since then, he served as club president and treasurer.
+Francesco enjoys outdoor activities and one of his strongest passions is teaching.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Ambrogi_Francesco_CV.pdf" "newtab" >}}CV{{< /staticref >}}.